Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 Built in 1453 in Hungary and used by turks to conquer Constantinople, they shocked their builders by unexpectedly doing what they were designed to do: lobbing a 1,500 pound granite sphere at whoever they were pointed at.

 3. Tsar's Bragging Monster

 Not to be outdone, the Russians swaggered up with their own Mutually Assured Demolisher.
-Forged in 1585, the Tsar Cannon was a 35-inch-wide yawning monster designed to toss 800 pounds of grapeshot -- a whole lot of little balls instead of one big one -- at people unliked.
-The Tsar was never fired, but that didn't stop the Russian military from boring everyone by bragging about how huge it was.
+Forged in 1585, the Tsar Cannon was a 35-inch-wide yawning monster designed to toss 800 pounds of grapeshot -- a whole lot of little cannon balls instead of one big one.
+The Tsar Cannon was never fired, but that didn't stop the Russian military from boring everyone by bragging about how huge it was.

 Another huge cannon: Mons Meg, made in 1449 and actually fired for almost 200 years - is now located at Edinburgh Castle, Scotland:

 It's said that the first world war was truly the first modern war.
 Poison gas, tanks, air combat, the machine gun -- they were all gleefully experimented with during those years of trench horror.
 But the classics were used as well, the old standby of thick metal cylinder, a charge of gunpowder, and a nasty surprise, never really going out of style.
 But as this was a modern war, the classic cannon got a big -- a very big -- upgrade as well.